Khandoker09/Khandoker09/index.md

 ### EDA

 Running Exploratory data analysis in various open-source datasets.Then also visualize those datasets for better understanding.
-In some cases, python and machine learning and in some cases advance algorithm likes AUC(ROC) or Linear or Logistics regression
+In some cases, python and machine learning and in some cases advance algorithm likes AUC(ROC) or Linear or Logistics regression.

+### Natural Language Processing:

+I have also done some NLP using python for sentiment analysis.

+### Web Scraping project:

+For collecting raw data from internate web scraping is needed.
+I have done some scraping on Twitter, Scopus or some other website to scrape raw data.
+Often for scraping raw data we need special requirement and special API keys.
+Also as researcher the API key has certain limitations too.